 Turquoise Stone Properties Facts and Photos

-The history of turquoise can be traced back as far as 6000 BC.
+The mineral turquoise is one of the oldest gemstones and is still one of the most popular.
+Widely used in jewellery by many cultures around the world, its history can be traced backed as far as 6000 BC.
 Records from the reign of the Pharaoh Semerkhet detail extensive mining operations that involved thousands of workers.

-Mined in the Sinai Peninsula, many beautiful artefacts dating back to 3000 BC have been found in Egyptian burial chambers.
-Turquoise beads once found in Egypt have been dated to 4000 BC whilst a discovery in Mesopotamia (present day Iraq) has been dated to 5000 BC.
+Mined in the Sinai Peninsula, many beautiful turquoise artefacts dating back to 3000 BC have been found in Egyptian burial chambers.
+Beads that were found in Egypt have been dated to 4000 BC whilst a discovery in Mesopotamia (present day Iraq) has been dated to 5000 BC.

 The most famous artefact featuring turquoise is the funerary mask of King Tutankhamun.
 This priceless work of art also features lapis lazuli, quartz, carnelian, feldspar, other gemstones and coloured glass.

-Imitation turquoise has also been found by archaeologists.
-They believe it's likely to have been the first gemstone to have been copied.
+Imitation turquoise found by archaeologists indicate it's likely to have been the first gemstone to have been copied.

-The ancient Roman author and philosopher Pliny the Elder wrote about turquoise in his works Naturalis Historia published around 77 AD.
-He referred to it as callais or callaina.
+The Ancient Roman author and philosopher Pliny the Elder wrote about turquoise in his works Naturalis Historia.
+Published around 77 AD, he referred to the stone as callais or callaina.

 Napoleon I gave his second wife a diadem on the occasion of their marriage.
 It was made by French jeweller Etienne Nitot et Fils of Paris.
 It originally featured emeralds and diamonds set in gold and silver.

-In 1953 the diadem was sold to Van Cleef and Arpels who at some point between 1956 and 1962 replaced the emeralds with seventy nine Persian turquoise cabochons.
+In 1953 the diadem was sold to Van Cleef and Arpels who at some time between 1956 and 1962 replaced the emeralds with seventy nine Persian cabochons.
 The emeralds were subsequently sold in other pieces of jewellery.
 They were promoted as being gemstones from the historic diadem.

 On Mohs scale of mineral hardness turquoise grades 5 to 6.
 This means it can be scratched by another mineral with the same hardness or one that's higher.
-Howlite grades 3 to 3.5.
-Fluorite grades 4 on Mohs scale so will scratch howlite but not turquoise.
+Howlite grades 3 to 3.5, azurite 3.5 to 4 and chrysocolla just 2.5 to 3.5.
+Fluorite grades 4 on Mohs scale so will scratch all three minerals.
+It won't scratch turquoise.

-As a mineral the colour can vary significantly from subtle shades of blue to rich shades of green.
-Copper is the chemical element responsible for the blue whilst green is caused by iron.
+The colour of the mineral can vary significantly from subtle shades of blue to rich shades of green.
+Copper is the chemical element responsible for blue whilst green is caused by impurities of iron.
 Although rare, yellow is caused by zinc.

 The spidery veins often seen in turquoise are correctly known as matrix.
 They're part of the host rock in which the mineral evolved.
-Pure blue turquoise void of these dark veins is highly sought after.
-Stones can command exceptional prices.
+Pure blue turquoise void of matrix is highly sought after.

-Turquoise may lose or change colour if exposed to excessive heat.
-In extreme circumstances it can even crack.
-It must be protected from perfumes, hairspray, cosmetics and other pollutants in the atmosphere.
+The colour of turquoise can fade if exposed to excessive heat.
+In extreme circumstances it may even crack.
+Stones should be protected from perfumes, hairspray, cosmetics and other pollutants in the atmosphere.
 If not removed quickly these can leave a residue which may turn into a permanent mark.